 An Extraordinary General Meeting at Royal Melbourne voted in favour of allowing Alex Russell and Hugh Ross to supervise the Alister MacKenzie plan for what was intended to be a 27-hole layout at the club and a subsequent meeting gave them the authority to depart from the draft where necessary.

 It took almost five years before the West course finally opened in 1931, never seen by the man credited with its design.
-What is often overlooked is that two of Alex Russell’s solo designs – at Yarra Yarra and Lake Karrinyup – were in play up to two years before the West course at Royal Melbourne was brought into play.
+What is often overlooked is that two of Alex Russell’s solo designs – at Yarra Yarra and Lake Karrinyup – were in operation up to two years before the West course at Royal Melbourne was brought into play.

 Jack Dillon from The Sporting Globe had this to say about the West when previewing the forthcoming Australian Championship in 1933: